 It’s official!
-The latest version of the image-titler is outOpens in a new tab., and it features EXIF version tagging.
+The latest version of the image-titler is out, and it features EXIF version tagging.
 In this article, we’ll take a look at what that means and why it matters.

 Table of Contents